logzio/logz-docs/_source/user-guide/kibana/exceptions-in-discover.md

   - insights
 contributors:
   - shalper
+  - hidan

 ---

+// The current doc does not give the customer any info on what will determine an exception\how our system catches exceptions and adds them

+// Yuval explains the difference between Cognitive and Application insights.
+We need to add this explanation in as well

 Logz.io Insights Engine automatically surfaces exceptions and highlights them in your log results.

 As you're troubleshooting in Kibana Discover, you can easily see the number of exceptions identified in your log results for every query you run.
 The list is always in-context, and specific to the log results returned by your search.